 Our programme is structured in three interconnected strands: design, theory and techniques.
 We have a unique relationship with the Royal Botanic Garden Edinburgh, where you will learn about plants and horticulture from world-leading researchers and scientists.
 You will have the opportunity to take up practical placement opportunities worldwide.
-We also offer exchange opportunities with renowned landscape architecture institutions in Europe and Australia.
+We currently offer exchange opportunities with renowned landscape architecture institutions in mainland Europe and Australia.

-We are also in the process of developing a three-year BA programme which will enable accelerated progress or development, and may be selected by students towards the end of Year 2.
+We are in the process of developing a three-year BA programme which will enable accelerated progress or development, and may be selected by students towards the end of Year 2.

 Design work becomes more focused and complex.
 You will take courses which focus on landscape planning and the study of urban landscapes with a particular emphasis on urban design and urban regeneration.
 Studio work is supported by contemporary landscape theory, applied landscape theory and technical courses covering aspects of detailed design.

 Design work focuses on complex landscape systems, with exploration of related landscape research topics.
 In semester 1 you will take an option from a suite of landscape architecture courses or from the wider University.
-In semester 2 you will undertake a practice work period usually in a landscape architecture practice with two associated distance learning courses.
+In semester 2 you will undertake a practice working period usually in a landscape architecture practice with two associated distance learning courses.

 Design courses advance depth of exploration and resolved proposition, with focus on increasingly self-directed work.
-You will also complete a self-directed dissertation via a design or research route and compile a carefully curated academic portfolio.
+You will also complete a self-directed dissertation via a design or research route and will compile a carefully curated academic portfolio.

 Are there additional costs?

-You will need to purchase specialist equipment such as a laptop and pay for drawing and model-making materials.
+You will need to purchase specialist equipment such as a laptop and pay for your drawing and model-making materials.
 You will also have to pay printing costs.
 Self-funded fieldwork and study tours are undertaken as part of the programme.

-Teaching takes place across a range of facilities in central Edinburgh, predominantly at Edinburgh College of Art’s Lauriston Place campus.
+Teaching takes place across a range of facilities in central Edinburgh, predominantly at Edinburgh College of Art's (ECA) Lauriston Place campus.
 Other locations in the University are also used.
 Plant teaching takes place at the Royal Botanic Garden Edinburgh (RBGE).
 You will have access to design studios, well-equipped workshops, computer labs and libraries.